 How My Second Pregnancy Has Been a Totally New Experience

 The announcement wasn’t a big deal.

 And then we took our time telling our news to loved ones.
 When I was pregnant the first time around, I couldn’t stand to talk to anyone without revealing my news.
-This time, it was easier to keep my pregnancy a secret, and it even felt somewhat sacred to do so.
-I waited until I was about 14 weeks along before telling anyone outside our family, even some of my closest friends.
+This time, keeping my pregnancy a secret was easier, and it even felt somewhat sacred to do so.
+I waited until I was about 14 weeks pregnant before telling anyone outside our family, even some of my closest friends.
 It may not seem long, but for us, it was a lifetime compared to our first.